 - Christmas Day (December)

 Either way, holidays provide an excellent opportunity to snag a few extra days off or even to sneak away for a long weekend.
-Maybe you add on the day after Presidents’ Day to fly off for 3 days like I’ll be doing when I visit New Orleans.
+They’re also usually slower so your employer may be more open to giving you time off around then to perhaps add on the day after Presidents’ Day to fly off for 3 days like I’ll be doing when I visit New Orleans.

 Another great example: My birthday is the week after Thanksgiving.
 So I fly out to my new Central American location the day before Thanksgiving and spend the following week in my destination.
-This allows me to only take 5 days out of my PTO, rather than 7, if I hadn’t utilized the holiday.
+This allows me to only take 5 days out of my PTO, rather than 7.
 You can totally do this too, even if it isn’t your birthday!

 Track flights like crazy.